AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Description
 Simple Path Tracer is a C++ Plugin containing a set of functions for editing and drawing paths both in the editor and in runtime.
 The plugin also includes ready blueprint examples that show how the plugin functions can be used.
+The plugin source code is also included in the asset.

 To draw a path, you just need an array of points.